 - A small pea sized lump can be felt in around 90% of cases.
 In over 80% of cases this will be painless

 - Dragging sensation, ache or pain (more common in non-cancerous conditions)

 - Recent history of trauma, leading to examination and discovery of a lump

 - Swelling or tenderness.
 This is rare but may be caused by hormones which are produced by some types of testicular cancer.
 Similar symptoms can be caused simply by body changes during puberty (growing pains)

 - Back pain caused by enlarged lymph nodes in the back

-For men over the age of 14, a monthly self-exam of the testicles is an effective way of becoming familiar with this area of the body which enables the detection of testicular cancer at an early – and very curable – stage.
+For men over the age of 14.
+A monthly self-exam of the testicles is an effective way of becoming familiar with this area of the body.
+Enabling the detection of testicular cancer at an early – and very curable – stage.
 Why do you need to do it monthly?
 Because the point of the self exam is not to find something wrong today.
-The point is to learn what everything feels like when things are normal, and to check back every month to make sure that nothing has changed.
-If something HAS changed, you will know it and you can do something about it, and if you find a lump in your testicle contact your GP straight away.
+The point is to learn what everything feels like when things are norma.
+And to check back every month to make sure that nothing has changed.
+If something HAS changed.
+You will know it and you can do something about it.
+If you find a lump in your testicle contact your GP straight away.

 To become more ‘environmentally friendly’, Host is launching the #HostEnvironmentalPledge campaign to encourage responsible behaviour and drive sustainability across our sites throughout the UK and Ireland.

 It’s a simple campaign!
 If we can reduce our overall utilities (electric, water and gas) consumption by 1% then we will donate £10,000, 2% reduction means £20,000, 3% is £30,000 and so on, to 3 charities; BulliesOut, Planet Patrol and World Land Trust.Show me all news